 #1— Malaysian Driftwood

-Malaysian driftwood is one of the most popular aquarium wood types.
+Malaysian driftwood (see product) is one of the most popular aquarium wood types.
 It’s priced for its natural color, density, and an overall rugged appearance that is especially handsome in planted aquariums.

 It also gives an organic boost to acidic ph and drops water hardness hence good for keeping fish that prefer softer, slightly acidic environments.